tj/pomo/README.md

 Taken from `pomo help`:

-    Most of the subcommands work directly with tasks, and because of this pomo provides a unified task selection api shown below which can be used with most of the commands (those with [task ...] in their synopsis).
+    pomo provides a unified task selection api which can be used with most of the commands.
+Commands with [task] or [task ...] in their synopsis accept only single or both single and multiple task selection, respectively.

+    Single task selection:
-    n          : selects a single task by index : Ex: pomo remove 1 [n ]+      : selects several tasks by index : Ex: pomo remove 2 8 1
+    n          : selects a single task by index : Ex: pomo remove 1 first      : selects the first task         : Ex: pomo remove first last       : selects the last task          : Ex: pomo remove last

+    Multiple task selection:
+    [n ]+      : selects several tasks by index : Ex: pomo remove 2 8 1
-    n..n       : selects a range of tasks       : Ex: pomo remove 5..9
+    [n..n]+    : selects a range of tasks       : Ex: pomo remove 5..9 11..14
-    n..-n      : selects a range of tasks       : Ex: pomo remove 2..-1
+    [n..-n]+   : selects a range of tasks       : Ex: pomo remove 2..-1
-    first      : selects the first task         : Ex: pomo remove first last       : selects the last task          : Ex: pomo remove last complete   : selects complete tasks         : Ex: pomo remove complete incomplete : selects incomplete tasks       : Ex: pomo remove incomplete all        : selects all tasks              : Ex: pomo remove all
+    [api ]+    : selects several tasks by api   : Ex: pomo remove first last complete   : selects complete tasks         : Ex: pomo remove complete incomplete : selects incomplete tasks       : Ex: pomo remove incomplete all        : selects all tasks              : Ex: pomo remove all